What Vaginal Steam Baths Are Really Like: An OB/GYN Weighs In

 Vaginal Steam Baths Are Not What You Think

-But it’s not meant to be just a beauty treatment.
-Apparently, this technique is rooted in ancient Korean tradition.
-Some claim that vaginal steam baths (aka “chai-yok”), “reduce stress, fight infections, clear hemorrhoids, regulate menstrual cycles and aid infertility, among many other health benefits.”
+But it's not meant as a beauty treatment.
+According to the Tikkun Holistic Spa in Los Angeles (where Gwyneth goes), this technique has roots in Korean tradition.
+Spa manager Jin Young told the Los Angeles Times that vaginal steam baths (aka "chai-yok"), "reduce stress, fight infections, clear hemorrhoids, regulate menstrual cycles and aid infertility, among many other health benefits."

-The secret seems to be not so much the steam itself but what’s in it.
-If you’re lucky enough to be one of the first American women to receive such a spa treatment, you will be perched naked on an open-seated stool above a steaming brew of mugwort tea laced with wormwood and other Chinese herbs.
-Copping a squat for this “V-Steam” treatment takes 30-45 minutes and will run you between $20-50.
+The secret is not so much the steam itself, but what's in it.
+If you're lucky enough to receive such a spa treatment, you perch naked on an open-seated stool, above a steaming brew of mugwort tea laced with wormwood and other Chinese herbs.
+Copping a squat for this "V-Steam" treatment takes 30-45 minutes, and will run you anywhere from $20 to $75.

-The Daengki Spa's website claims the treatment will "rid the body of toxins" and help women with menstrual cramps, bladder infections, kidney problems and fertility issues.
+At Daengki Spa in Koreatown, proprietors claim the treatment will "rid the body of toxins" and help women with menstrual cramps, bladder infections, kidney problems and fertility issues.
 Which seems like a big claim for a little pot of tea steam.

 So What Do I Think?